MEET OUR CONSULTANTS

 Sue Holt stepped into a consulting role with GLISI in 2012 after completing a nearly forty-year career as an educator, during which time she served as an elementary teacher, an elementary principal, and a director of special education.
 Since 2009, Sue has also worked closely with the Northeast Georgia RESA as a Principal Induction Performance Coach.

-Most recently, Sue served as a GLISI Implementation Consultant to Morgan County, helping the district facilitate professional learning communities dedicated to creating a performance culture through data analysis.
+Sue served as a GLISI Implementation Consultant to Morgan County, helping the district facilitate professional learning communities dedicated to creating a performance culture through data analysis and as a performance consultant at Base Camp and Leadership Summit.

 Sue holds an Ed.S. in Supervision from the University of Georgia, an M.Ed. in Elementary Education, and a B.S. in Elementary Education from Georgia State University.

-Wandy holds an Ed.D. in Educational Leadership and Management from Capella University, an Ed.S.
-Degree and Educational Administration Certification from University of West Georgia, a M.Ed. from South Carolina State University and a B.A. from the University of South Carolina.
+Wandy holds an Ed.D. in Educational Leadership and Management from Capella University, an Ed.S. in Educational Administration from the University of West Georgia, a M.Ed. in School Counseling from South Carolina State University, and a B.A. from the University of South Carolina.

 Will Rumbaugh stepped into a consulting role with GLISI in 2017.
 With 30 years of combined experience as an educator, Will began his career as a high school teacher, but has since held positions as an elementary school principal, a Language Arts/Media Supervisor, K-12 Curriculum Director, Assistant Superintendent, and Area Superintendent.
 Most recently, Will has served at the Georgia Department of Education as an Assessment Specialist and Director in the School and District Effectiveness Division.